cdapio/cdap/docs/developer-guide/source/intro.rst

 Data Processing: Flows
 ----------------------

 **Flows** are developer-implemented, real-time stream processors.
-They are comprised of one or more **Flowlets** that are wired together into a directed acyclic graph or DAG.
-A DAG is a directed graph that does not loop back onto itself.
-Think of it as the description of steps in a recipe to cook food.
+They are comprised of one or more `Flowlets`_ that are wired together into a directed acyclic graph or DAG.

 Flowlets pass DataObjects between one another.
 Each Flowlet is able to perform custom logic and execute data operations for each individual data object processed.
 All data operations happen in a consistent and durable way.

+When processing a single input object, all operations, including the removal of the object from the input, and emission of data to the outputs, are executed in a transaction.
+This provides us with Atomicity, Consistency, Isolation, and Durability (ACID) properties, and helps assure a unique and core property of the Flow system: it guarantees atomic and "exactly-once" processing of each input object by each Flowlet in the DAG.

 Flows are deployed to the Reactor and hosted within containers.
 Each Flowlet instance runs in its own container.
 Each flowlet in the DAG can have multiple concurrent instances, each consuming a partition of the flowlet’s inputs.